-Mrs. John G. Elliott, Winter street, gave a tea for Miss ward a few days before Mr. and Mrs. Irving K. and and Miss Helen sailed for the West Indies.
-There thirty young girls present and they enjoyed dancing.
+Mrs. John G. Elliott, Winter street, gave a tea for Miss Helen Ward a few days before Mr. and Mrs. Irving K. Ward and Miss Helen sailed for the West Indies. were thirty young girls present and they enjoyed dancing.

-Mr. Martin Maurer, Ingram Street, are spendent holidays in Cleveland, their former home.
+Mr. and Mrs. Martin Maurer, Ingram Street, are spend-

+ing the holidays in Cleveland, their former home.

-Charles B. Nelcamp, Puritan Avenue, is spending the bodys with his mother at Bethel, Ohio.
-He will also sit his sisters at Cincinnati.
-Mrs. Nelcamp is visiting her ther and family at Houston, Texas.
+Charles B. Nelcamp, Puritan Avenue, is spending the holidays with his mother at Bethel, Ohio.
+He will also visit his sisters at Cincinnati.
+Mrs. Nelcamp is visiting her brother and family at Houston, Texas.

-The December number of Country Life give a full page a pen and ink illustration of the exterior of and interior plans for a house built around an angle.
+The December number of Country Life give a full page to a pen and ink illustration of the exterior of and interior plans for a house built around an angle.
 The drawings and designs are by William Patterson, Wendover Road.

-A number of the young people are home from college and shool and are enjoying the holidays in Forest Hills Gariers.
-From college are Janet Perry, Carnegie Institute of Technology; John Gray, Massachusetts Institute of Technology; Kimball Gray, Harvard; Margaret Latshaw, Cornell inversity; Fred Small, Yale; Bertram Flory, Lehigh University; Helen E. Smart, Wellesley College.
+A number of the young people are home from college and school and are enjoying the holidays in Forest Hills Gar-From college are Janet Perry, Carnegie Institute of Technology; John Gray, Massachusetts Institute of Technology; Kimball Gray, Harvard; Margaret Latshaw, Cornell University; Fred Small, Yale; Bertram Flory, Lehigh University; Helen E. Smart, Wellesley College.

-From the preparatory schools are these: Caroline Vose, Uss Ely's School; Forster Willson and Jerry Tucker, Law-enceville; Florence Longcope, Lasell Seminary; Ora Freeman, Dana Hall; Hubbard Carpenter, Army and Navy Preparatory School; Malcom and Myron Burton, Andover, and Digar Snow, Irvington-on-the-Hudson.
+From the preparatory schools are these: Caroline Vose, Miss Ely's School; Forster Willson and Jerry Tucker, Lawrenceville: Florence Longcope, Lasell Seminary: Ora Freeman, Dana Hall; Hubbard Carpenter, Army and Navy Preparatory School; Malcom and Myron Burton, Andover, and Edgar Snow, Irvington-on-the-Hudson.